 Program mission: To increase the success, impact, and scale of the commercial outcomes of E-Teams.

 What's an E-Team?

 NCIIA defines an E-Team as a multidisciplinary group of students, faculty, and industry mentors working together to bring a technology-based invention (product or service) to market.
 The "E" stands for entrepreneurship.

 E-Teams may form as a result of a course, extracurricular program, or the independent initiative of students and faculty.
 There must be a minimum of 2 active undergraduate or graduate students on an E-Team.
 If members of an E-Team come from different universities, at least 1 of these schools must be a member of the NCIIA and administer the grant.

 Program at a glance:

-E-Teams selected to participate in the E-Team Program will have the opportunity to secure up to $75,000 in funding, attend 2 rigorous, hands-on required workshops (VentureLab 1 and VentureLab 2), and receive coaching from NCIIA.
-In the final stage of the program, a small number of qualifying teams will be selected to participate in VentureWell and have the opportunity to receive investment funding from NCIIA and our partners.
+E-Teams selected to participate in the E-Team Program will have the opportunity to secure up to $75,000 in funding, attend 2 required workshops (Stage 1 and Stage 2), and receive coaching from NCIIA.
+In the final stage of the program, a small number of qualifying teams will be selected to participate in Stage 3 and have the opportunity to receive investment funding from NCIIA and our partners.

 To enter the E-Team Program, all teams must apply first for Stage 1.
 In rare cases, reviewers may fast-track eligible teams directly to Stage 2.